yhqjohn/SimpleInterfaces.jl/README.md

 A lightweight, non-intrusive interface system for Julia, born from a deep reflection on the language's core principles.

+---
+## Development Status (Current Work)

+This package is currently under active development.
+The core functionality is stable, but some advanced features are still being worked on.

+#### Completed & Stable:
+- **Core Functionality**: Compile-time checking of fields and methods.
+- **Runtime Metaprogramming**: Generation of abstract types for interfaces (e.g., `abstract type MyInterface{T} end`) and a runtime check function (`impls`).

+#### Work in Progress / Known Issues:
+- **Keyword Argument (kwargs) Support**: Implementation is currently blocked by a persistent `UndefVarError` in the test environment, likely related to macro expansion and evaluation scopes.
+This feature is temporarily disabled.
+- **Interface Inheritance**: The implementation of interface inheritance (`@interface B <: A`) has proven to be highly complex due to the intricacies of recursive type-parameter substitution in Julia's metaprogramming system.
+This feature is not yet available.

+---

 ## Philosophy & Design

 Our core philosophy is that an interface is a **compile-time verifiable contract** on a **set of types**.
 This approach avoids the pitfalls of OOP-style inheritance in a multiple-dispatch world and embraces Julia's dynamic nature without sacrificing runtime performance.
 The key principles are: